When it comes to handling your IT infrastructure, figuring out who is responsible for it can be a daunting task.

 One of your options is outsourcing your IT needs to a managed IT services provider (MSP).

-One of the more common questions we hear at The KR Group about our managed service is “Am I a good candidate?”
+One of the more common questions we hear at The KR Group about our managed services is “Am I a good candidate?”

 An MSP is a good option for several types of companies.
 However, there are some general categories we can sort candidates for managed IT services into.